How to Become a Nurse Midwife in Arkansas

 • By Endorsement: For CNMs licensed in another state.

-Newly licensed CNMs in Arkansas find employment in hospitals, birth centers, and private women’s health clinics.
-Many also establish their practices or work collaboratively in OB-GYN or WHNP teams.
-Sample practice settings include:
+Newly licensed CNMs in Arkansas find employment in hospitals, birth centers, private women’s health clinics, or establish independent practices.
+Many work collaboratively with OB-GYNs or WHNPs.
+Practice settings include:

 • CHI St. Vincent Infirmary – Little Rock